 No candidate or candidate committee may violate Section 3 of these Election Rules.
 The Elections Committee will determine whether a warning, a fine, or decertification is appropriate as a response to the violation.
 This determination will consider the apparent intent behind the violation, the impact on the voting delegates, and whether the violation is a subsequent offense.

 Any penalty assessed may be appealed by that candidate or candidate committee to the Audit Committee.
 All penalties remain in full force and effect from their assessment until a successful appeal is determined.
-The Audit Committee evaluate appeals prior to election.
+The Audit Committee , to the best of their ability, will evaluate appeals prior to election.
 All determinations of such appeals are final.

 JCI Michigan Bylaws Excerpts